victoryosiobe/kingchop/README.md

 KINGCHOP ERROR!
 ERROR CODE: E01.
 REASON: Invalid Parameter Value.
-CAUSE: You inputed: "wrong value" in the returnStatus options of the Kingchop Instance.
+CAUSE: You inputed: "wrong value" (string), in the returnStatus option of the Kingchop instance.
 CORRECTION: Required value is true or false.
 MORE INFO: For more information, check the documentation of Kingchop at: https://github.com/victoryosiobe/kingchop#README.md.
 ```